 - Keep informed about the organization, its issues, and its connection to the community through active participation within BFO-MR and conscientious connection outside our organization.

-- Help identify and cultivate relationships in the community with the purpose of recruiting donors, volunteers, and advocates to support our work.
+- Help identify and cultivate relationships in the community .

 THE IMPACT OF YOUR INVOLVEMENT:

-Every year, at Bereaved Families of Ontario – Midwestern Region, we help more than 1,000 people who are grieving the death of a loved one through our peer grief programs, education and outreach initiatives and memorial events.
+At Bereaved Families of Ontario – Midwestern Region, our mission is to create an empathetic community of support and education for individuals and families who are grieving.
+We achieve this mission through our peer grief programs, education and outreach initiatives and memorial events.
 Our programs support families and individuals who are experiencing one of the most profoundly difficult times in their lives.
-Our organization is not about death and dying, it is about hope and healing.
 With your involvement, you are helping the healing begin.

-If you are interested in applying to be become a Board member, please fill out an application form.
+HOW TO APPLY: If you are interested in becoming a Board member, please fill out an application form.
 Your application will be reviewed by the Board Chair and our selection committee.
 Only suitable candidates will be contacted for an interview.